Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single, clear sentence with no extraneous words.
-It efficiently conveys the core purpose without elaboration.
+The description is a single, well-structured sentence that conveys the core purpose without any unnecessary words.
+It is front-loaded and concise.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.